DHTMLX/docs-todolist/docs/guides/loading_data.md

     api: list.api,
 });

-// parse data into the component list.parse({
+// load data into To Do List
+list.parse({
     tasks,
     users,